Hitanshi-Singh/UniLink-Student-Query-Platform/README.md

-# Unilink - A student Query plaform
+# Unilink - A Student Query Plaform